suntzu93/celestia-light-node-ui/README.md

 curl https://gist.githubusercontent.com/suntzu93/6f50b3a6863767479a09ad0cd2a190b4/raw/install_light_node_ui.sh | bash

 # url : http://0.0.0.0:5001
-# If you want access from client then allow firewall port 5001 if you are using ufw.
+# If you want access from client then allow firewall port 5001 and 5002 if you are using ufw.
 ufw allow 5001
+ufw allow 5002

 # Now you can access by url : http://<your_server_ip>:5001